HomeLatest NewsInterviewsData security paramount as AI and Cloud adoption accelerate, says Futurex VP Ruchin Kumar

 Impact of New Data Protection Regulations

 The new data protection regulations in India are expected to significantly impact how companies handle and consume data.
-Kumar drew parallels with the implementation of GDPR in Europe, noting that such regulations change organisational mindsets and practices concerning .
+Kumar drew parallels with the implementation of GDPR in Europe, noting that such regulations change organisational mindsets and practices concerning data privacy.
 “This shift will ultimately enhance data protection and security across industries,” he stated.

 With advancements in technology and increasing regulatory scrutiny, the future of data security looks promising.
 As Kumar aptly put it, “We are part of almost all these stories going on in government, commercial enterprises, and financial institutions, ensuring data security at every step.”